 Dog nutrition is a movable feast

 The world’s knowledge of canine nutrition is constantly evolving.
 We know much about ourselves and our own nutritional needs from our study of dogs.
-We have however not been nearly so efficient in researching the nutritional needs of man’s best friend.
+We have however not been nearly so diligent in researching the nutritional needs of man’s best friend.
 Both the scientific community and myself as a certified canine nutritionist still have much to learn!

 So while the advice offered by this website is well-intentioned, none of the information presented is intended as a substitute for veterinary treatment.
 It does however offer an alternative, more holistic and natural approach to dog health.